A comprehensive listing of nationally available rural health funding opportunities is available at the Rural Assistance Center.

 The U.S. Department of Health and Human Services (HHS) posts weekly reports of spending, announcements of grant and contract opportunities, and state-by-state allocations of the Medicaid relief and $155 million committed toward the creation of 126 community health centers at HHS.gov/Recovery.

-Alabama is expected to receive about $3 billion from the federal stimulus law.
+Alabama has already been awarded over $4 billion from the federal stimulus law.
 Visit the State of Alabama Federal Stimulus Initiative for information on the recovery progress in Alabama.